 For instance, Japanese chopsticks are shorter, with narrow tips that may have ridged threads for easier gripping.
 They’re meant for precise grabbing of single bites, such as with sushi, and the textured grips are good for noodles.
 Korean chopsticks, on the other hand, are flat and rectangular, typically made of metal and paired with a long-handled spoon.
 Classic Chinese chopsticks are thicker, longer, and don’t taper as much toward the bottom, making them best for delicate cuts.
 They tend to start square at the handle to prevent rolling and finish with cylindrical ends.

 No matter which style you decide is best for you, a few universal rules apply.
-Never stick them straight up in a bowl, lest you disrespect your hosts and dining companions; it's uncomfortably reminiscent of incense burned as part of East Asian death culture.
-Mismatching your chopsticks also carries funeral connotations.
+Never stick them straight up in a bowl as it's a cultural sign of disrespect to your hosts and dining companions.
+Mismatching your chopsticks also carries bad connotations.
 Finally, don’t point them at people—it’s akin to pointing with a knife, which is rude anywhere you go.

 With those basics down, the only thing left to master is actual use.
 We combed through hundreds of options to determine the best chopsticks for your needs.

 Best Overall: Goldenage Fiberglass Chopsticks - Gold & Silver

 What We Like: Generous warranty, nonstick surface, won't warp, safety standard certified

 What We Don't Like: Heavy, seams can be felt in some batches